Josekariz/GlenDemo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). npm install -g create-react-app
+Use code with caution.
+Learn more
+Create a new React project.
+Once you have installed Create React App, you can create a new React project by running the following command:

+Code snippet
+create-react-app my-app
+Use code with caution.
+Learn more
+This will create a new directory called my-app with a pre-configured React project.

+Install the necessary dependencies.
+The next step is to install the necessary dependencies for your React project.
+You can do this by running the following command:

+Code snippet
+npm install
+Use code with caution.
+Learn more
+This will install all of the dependencies that are listed in your project's package.json file.

+Write your React code.
+Now it's time to start writing your React code.
+You can do this by creating a new file called App.js in the src directory.

+The App.js file is the main entry point for your React application.
+This is where you will define your React components and render them to the DOM.

+Start the development server.
+Once you have written your React code, you can start the development server by running the following command:

+Code snippet
+npm start
+Use code with caution.
+Learn more
+This will start a development server on port 3000.
+You can then open your browser and navigate to localhost:3000 to see your React application.

+Test your website.
+Once you have started the development server, you can test your website by making changes to your React code and refreshing the browser.

+Deploy your website.
 ## Available Scripts

 In the project directory, you can run: